 where  is the molar absorptivity of the component in L/mol-cm, l is the path length of light through the sample in cm, c is the molarity of the component in mol/L, and A is the absorbance.

-The Beer’s law curve for the colored component can be applied to a reaction system in equilibrium to determine the concentration of this component from absorbance measurements.
+The Beer’s law curve for the colored component can be applied to a reaction system in equilibrium to determine the concentration of this component from absorbance measurements (Figure 1).
 Concentrations of the remaining reactants and products can then be calculated by adjusting initial concentrations based on the measured molarity of the colored species.

 The system studied here is the reaction of iron (III) cation with thiocyanate anion to form an iron (III) thiocyanate complex.